 Impressions 12.12.2010

-Browsing this site will uncover some very pertinent clues bout
+Browsing this site will uncover some very pertinent clues about

 my conceptual and technical processes as an artist.
 Much can be learned